This chapter provides techniques for evaluating and quantifying an organization's maturity in Enterprise Architecture.

 They involve use of a multiplicity of models, and focus in particular on measuring business benefits and return on investment.

-A closely related topic is the Architecture Skills Framework (see 52.
-Architecture Skills Framework), which can be used to plan the target skills and capabilities required by an organization to successfully develop and utilize enterprise architecture, and to determine the training and development needs of individuals.
+A closely related topic is the Architecture Skills Framework (see 46.
+Architecture Skills Framework), which can be used to plan the target skills and capabilities required by an organization to successfully develop and utilize Enterprise Architecture, and to determine the training and development needs of individuals.

-In particular, the US Department of Commerce (DoC) has developed an enterprise Architecture Capability Maturity Model (ACMM)1 to aid in conducting internal assessments.
-ACMM Version 1.2 was published in December 2007.
-The ACMM provides a framework that represents the key components of a productive enterprise architecture process.
-The goal is to enhance the overall odds for success of enterprise architecture by identifying weak areas and providing a defined evolutionary path to improving the overall architecture process.
+In particular, the US Department of Commerce (DoC) has developed an Architecture Capability Maturity Model (ACMM) to aid in conducting internal assessments.
+The ACMM provides a framework that represents the key components of a productive Enterprise Architecture process.
+The goal is to enhance the overall odds for success of Enterprise Architecture by identifying weak areas and providing a defined evolutionary path to improving the overall architecture process.

 The ACMM comprises three sections: